 Once your WordPress site is up and running, you should get down to search engine optimization.

-When most people think about it, the first thing that comes to their minds is stuffing exact match keywords wherever possible – a title, heading, subheadings, paragraphs, meta description, etc. All of that made sense at the dawn of Internet, but it’s 2017 outside.
+When most people think about it, the first thing that comes to their minds is stuffing exact match keywords wherever possible – a title, heading, subheadings, paragraphs, meta description, etc. All of that made sense at the dawn of the Internet, but it’s 2018 outside.

 Blind keyword stuffing went out of date with the launch of nifty algorithms, including Panda, Penguin, Pigeon, and Hummingbird.
 Today, Google is an intelligent engine that understands the context around keywords, synonyms, and user intent.